Dynamics on the SU(2,1)-character variety of the one-holed torus: Background

 Since each edge of $\mathcal{T}$ is uniquely determined by two (free homotopy classes of) simple closed curves intersecting once, we will denote vertices of $\mathcal E$ as $v = (\alpha, \beta) \in \mathcal{E}^{(0)}$.
 It will be convenient for some proofs to denote such a vertex $v$ as $(\a,\b;\g,\d)$, where $\g,\d$ are regions adjacent to $(\a,\b)$ considered as an element in $\mathcal{T}^{(1)}$.
 Each edge of $\mathcal E$ is uniquely determined by the choice of a triangle $T$ in $\mathcal{C}^{(2)}$ plus the choice of one of its vertices, so we will denote edges of $\mathcal E$ as $e = (\alpha; \beta, \gamma) \in \mathcal{E}^{(1)}$.
 We will also have to denote oriented edges, so in that case we will use the notation $(\alpha, \beta, \gamma; \delta, \delta')$.
 See Figure \ref{fig:e_oriented}.

-We will have to color the edges of $\mathcal{E}$ with four colors so that the edges of each triangle have the same color and each triangle is adjacent to triangles with distinct coloring.
-This coloring can be extended to color the vertices of $\mathcal{C}$ (or equivalently to the connected components of $\HH \setminus \mathcal{T}$) since each such region is bounded by triangles colored with three distinct colors, so that region will be colored in the color that does not appear in the triangles going around the region.
+Additionally, we will have to color the edges of $\mathcal{E}$ with four colors so that the edges of each triangle have the same color and each triangle is adjacent to triangles with distinct coloring.
+This coloring can be extended to color the vertices of $\mathcal{C}$ (or equivalently to the connected components of $\HH \setminus \mathcal{T}$).
+This is possible since each such region is bounded by triangles colored with three distinct colors.
+Therefore, the region will be colored in the color that does not appear in the triangles going around the region.
+See Figure \ref{fig:e}.